 How much dividend tax do I have to pay?

-Let’s have a look at some examples of how dividend tax works.
+Let’s take a look at some examples to see how dividend tax works.

 Example 1: Based on a £20,000 salary and dividends of £60,000

 First, Simon’s £20,000 salary will be taxed at the applicable rates of Income Tax and National Insurance contributions (NIC).
-With the Personal Allowance and NIC Primary Threshold both set £12,570 for 2023/24, most of this will be tax-free.
-The rest will be liable to 20% Income Tax and 12% Class 1 NIC.
+With the Personal Allowance and NIC Primary Threshold both set at £12,570 for 2024/25, most of this will be tax-free.
+The rest will be liable to 20% Income Tax (different rates in Scotland) and 8% Class 1 NIC.

 Example 2: Based on a £60,000 salary and dividends of £20,000

 Therefore, whilst Lesley’s total taxable earnings are the same as Simon’s, and she receives fewer dividends than him, her dividends are taxed at a higher rate than Simon’s.
-Furthermore, Lesley’s total tax and National Insurance bill is £7,587 more than Simon’s.
+Furthermore, Lesley’s personal tax and National Insurance bill is £7,088 more than Simon’s.

 How beneficial is it for me to receive dividends?

 Receiving dividends can be very beneficial, given that the dividend tax rate is 8.75% on earnings up to £50,270.
-And, for most UK residents, a salary attracts 20% Income Tax and a 12% National Insurance contribution.
-This is effectively 32% on all earnings above the annual tax and NI allowances.
+And, for most UK residents, a salary attracts 20% Income Tax and an 8% National Insurance contribution.
+This is effectively 28% on all earnings above the annual tax and NI thresholds.

-However, a dividend is not always advised or allowed.
-Therefore, we recommend speaking with your accountant to discuss the most cost-effective and tax-efficient way of paying dividends.
-The most beneficial option can differ depending on your company’s financial position, as well as your own financial circumstances.
+That being said, dividends are not always advised or allowed.
+Therefore, we recommend speaking to your accountant to discuss the most cost-effective and tax-efficient way of paying yourself through your company.
+The most beneficial option can differ depending on your company’s financial position and your own financial circumstances.

 I am a sole trader – is it more tax-efficient to be a limited company?